Samuelfaure/suchdevblog/docs/opinions/WhyDiversityIsGreat.md

 # 💵 Why Diversity is great for business, and why you should hire from bootcamps

-_Alternative title: Diversity is Money_, also available on [Dev.to](https://dev.to/samuelfaure/why-diversity-is-important-no-really-actually-for-real-1b7l)
+_Alternative title: Why diversity is important, no, really, actually for real_, also available on [Dev.to](https://dev.to/samuelfaure/why-diversity-is-important-no-really-actually-for-real-1b7l)

 No one really cares about diversity, and that's a huge mistake.